Your Resilience is My Mission.

 Thought Leadership

-It is this synthesis of deep research and high-stakes practical application that forms the foundation of Geoeconomic Law and the counsel I provide through Argent Sejant Counsel.
+This synthesis of deep academic research and high-stakes application forms the intellectual foundation of Geoeconomic Law and the operational mandate of the CRCDO.

 Work Examples & Analyses